gyng/listoflists/README.md

 # listoflists

-listoflists is a small file-based declarative static site presenter in vanilla JS.
+listoflists is a small file-based declarative static site presenter in vanilla JavaScript.

 Designed for presenting collections of things such as lists or photos.